-The rise in popularity of synthetic cannabis amongst the prison population can be attributed to the fact that it is relatively easy to smuggle inside of the building, especially if prison staff are not carrying our random tests on products that enter the prison which could contain synthetic cannabis.
+The rise in popularity of Spice amongst the prison population can be attributed to the fact that it is relatively easy to smuggle inside of the building, especially if prison staff are not carrying our random tests on products that enter the prison which could contain synthetic cannabis.

-Often synthetic cannabis is smuggled in with rolling tobacco.
+Often Spice is smuggled in with rolling tobacco.
 It has no smell so it is hard to detect, even when it is being smoked.